 It seems every time you get your prescription filled, the price creeps up.
 Even if you have insurance, you are spending more and more to get your medication.
-But, that doesn’t mean you can’t save money on presecriptions without insurance.
+But, that doesn’t mean you can’t find cheap prescriptions without insurance.

 The cost of prescription drugs continues to increase.
 A study put together by the Center for Medicare and Medicaid predicts that the cost of medicines will increase by more than 6% per year through 2025.
 If you are on a budget, any increase to the cost of your life-saving medications can be a burden.
 And sadly, many Americans may be forced to choose not to take medications just so they can afford a roof and food.